Crashed jet's tail may be raised in hunt for AirAsia 'black boxes'

 Weather agency officials warned on Thursday that although conditions at search areas had improved over the last two days, they were likely to worsen from Friday onwards.

-The transport ministry has suspended the carrier's Surabaya-Singapore licence, saying it only had permission to fly the route on Mondays, Tuesdays, Thursdays and Saturdays.
+The transport ministry has suspended the carrier's Surabaya-Singapore license, saying it only had permission to fly the route on Mondays, Tuesdays, Thursdays and Saturdays.

 Flight QZ8501 took off on a Sunday, though the ministry said this had no bearing on the accident.